Smokey Grill BBQ

 What Is The Best Wood For Smoked Chicken Breast?

-Choosing the wrong wood kind can affect the taste of chicken or seasoning.
-Each wood pellet produces different fumes which infuse different flavors into each chicken breast.
-Selecting a hardwood means you should find a good balance between chicken, the brine, and smoke from the wood and the chicken.
+Choosing the wrong kind of wood can affect the taste of chicken or seasoning.
+Each wood pellet produces different smoke characteristics that infuse different flavors into the chicken.
+Selecting a hardwood means you should find a good balance between chicken, brine, and smoke from the wood and the chicken.
+Many softwoods produce noxious fumes that yield a nasty taste, so be sure to avoid softwoods like pine and cedar.

 Applewood